Our intriguing story of Hummer’s Bell starts off very innocently.

 North Presbyterian Church in Iowa City began as most churches do.
 A small group of people who want to worship God, doing it in a way that is consistent with their faith tradition, gather together in a common meeting place, and then, they call a like-minded pastor to join them, asking that man or woman to lead them as a congregation.
 In 1840, in Iowa City, Iowa – that’s exactly what happened.

 The little congregation, which officially formed on September 12, 1840, decided the first thing they needed to do was to secure a meeting place.
-Fortunately, one of the church’s founding couples was Chauncey and Dolly Swan, who opened the Swan Hotel (1841), located directly north of Capitol Square.
+Fortunately, one of the church’s founding couples was Chauncey and Dolly Swan, who helped finance the The National Hotel, located directly north of Capitol Square.
 If that name sounds familiar, it should.
 Chauncey, in 1838, was appointed by the Iowa Territorial Legislature, meeting in Burlington, to head up the three-man commission that selected the new site for the territorial capital in Johnson County.
 Click here to read more about Chauncey Swan and The Swan Hotel.

-Chauncey Swan, and his wife Dolly, had become very influential in Iowa City, and with their support, the church was given a primary plot of land, located just one block north of his new hotel.
+Chauncey Swan, and his wife Dolly, had become very influential in Iowa City, and with their support, the church was given a primary plot of land, located just one block north of The National (which in 1842 became known as The Swan Hotel).
 Though construction on a building would not begin until 1843, the congregation proceeded to step three.

-In 1840-1841, Chauncey Swan opened the Swan Hotel (red x) and donated land (purple x) to the newly-formed Presbyterian Church, of which he and his wife, Dolly, were charter members.
+In 1840-1841, Chauncey Swan helped open The National Hotel (red x) and donated land (purple x) to the newly-formed Presbyterian Church, of which he and his wife, Dolly, were charter members.
 This property, located at the corner of Clinton & Market, is still the home of Old Brick today.

 Author Ruth Gallaher describes the man invited to come to Iowa City, Rev. Michael Hummer…